apache/drill/_docs/odbc-jdbc-interfaces/using-drill-explorer/020-connecting-drill-explorer-to-data.md

 ## Connecting Drill Explorer to Data on Mac OS X

-1. On a node that is running Drill, go to the `/Applications` directory, and run the Drill Explorer app.
+1. On a node that is running Drill, run Drill Explorer.
+The Drill Explorer app is located in the `/Applications` directory.
    The Drill Explorer console appears.
 2. Click **Connect** on the console.
    The Drill Explorer dialog appears.